Islamic clothing: Rationale and definitions

 Modesty is not unilateral.
 Some believe that a robe with long sleeves, the jilbab ought to be worn by men as well as women.
 In addition, some believe men should cover up to their wrists and neck whether or not in Western dress, and that not doing so is immodest.
 In addition, the moral reputation of men and women can be negatively impacted by excessive displays of one's body.
+According to the traditional view in Sunni Islam, men must cover from their belly buttons to their knees, though they differ on whether this includes covering the navel and knees or only what is between them.
+Women have traditionally been encouraged to cover most of their body except for their hands and faces.